unahouExosite/docs/rpc/README.md

 Unlike some APIs where authentication is done on behalf of a user account that is granted access to a set of resources, authentication in the JSON RPC is done on behalf of a particular resource in the system (the "calling client").
 Every client resource in the system has a password, called a CIK, that grants limited control to that client and everything it owns.
 Using Portals as an example, it's possible to authenticate on behalf of a device (using a device CIK) or portal (using a portal CIK).

 See the documentation for `"auth"` below for details of how to authenticate as a particular client.

+### Identifying Resources

+Many procedures in the API include an argument for identifying a resource to act upon.
+In this documentation, that resource is identified by `<ResourceID>`.
+This argument can take any of three forms:

+1.) `"34eaae237988167d90bfc2ffeb666daaaaaaaaaa"` directly identifies a resource ID.
+The resource must be in the [calling client](#authentication)'s subhierarchy.

+2.) `{"alias": "temperature"}` looks up an immediate child of the [calling client](#authentication) by alias (`"temperature"` in this example).

+3.) `{"alias": ""}` identifies the calling client itself.
+So, for example, if `"auth"` was set to `{"cik":"e469e336ff9c8ed9176bc05ed7fa40daaaaaaaaa"`, the procedure would act upon the client whose CIK is `"e469e336ff9c8ed9176bc05ed7fa40daaaaaaaaa"`.

 ### Making a Request